Odontamblyopus lacepedii

-Odontamblyopus lacepedii, also known as warasubo, is a species of eel goby found in muddy-bottomed coastal waters in China, Korea and Japan.
+Odontamblyopus lacepedii, also known as daegaengi or warasubo, is a species of eel goby found in muddy-bottomed coastal waters in China, Korea and Japan.
 This species excavates elaborate vertical burrows up to 90 cm long in the sea bed.
 This species can reach a length of 30.3 cm SL.
 The specific name honours the French naturalist and politician Bernard-Germain-Étienne de La Ville-sur-Illon, comte de Lacépède, publisher of the 5 volume Histoire Naturelle des Poissons who is reported to have illustrated this species under the name Taenioïde Herrmannien.